kbmackenzie/JSONBossDialogue/README.md

 **A:** It means there's something wrong with your file.
 Make sure you didn't erase any commas or curly brackets.
 As I mentioned in the "Important Notes" section above, using an online JSON validator tool can help you a lot with this.
 I personally like [JSONLint](https://jsonlint.com/), it's neat.

+**Q:** *"Does this mod support color codes?*

+**A:** I don't think so...??
+I haven't tested it enough!
+If you can get color codes working though, you should totally let me know!

 ## Credits
 This project uses [TinyJSON](https://github.com/pbhogan/TinyJSON) for parsing JSON data.
 TinyJSON was made by [pbhogan](https://github.com/pbhogan/).